stdlib_sorting_sort_index.fypp Source File

 ! by a stack of `RUNS` identified by regions of uniformly decreasing or

-! an insertion sort.
+! initially processed by an insertion sort.

 !